Skip to main content

 • Not added to project knowledge automatically

-• Best for: Experimental specs, temporary references, exploratory work
+• Best for: Experimental specs, PR descriptions, feature branch docs, exploratory work

-This isolation prevents temporary or incorrect information from affecting other team members’ work.
+This isolation prevents work-in-progress information from affecting other team members.
+When your experimental work becomes final, ask the AI Chat to create a knowledge item from the conversation.
 Knowledge items are automatically indexed using embeddings, allowing the AI to find relevant information based on meaning rather than exact keywords.
 When you ask a question or generate tests, the system:

 1. Analyzes your request to understand intent